coraallensavietta/GitHubPrez/index.md

 ### Bonus: Set Up Visual Studio Code
-To set up VSCode and the `code` command, follow these instructions ([from VSCode docs](https://code.visualstudio.com/docs/editor/versioncontrol#_vs-code-as-git-editor)):
+To use the `code` command and set Visual Studio Code as your Git editor, follow these instructions (from the [VSCode docs](https://code.visualstudio.com/docs/editor/versioncontrol#_vs-code-as-git-editor)).

 **Step 1:** Download Visual Studio Code [here](https://code.visualstudio.com/download).
-**Step 2:**
+**Step 2:** Add code command to path.
-  - macOS: From the View menu, select Command Palette.
+  - **macOS**: From the View menu, select Command Palette.
 Within the Command Palette, type: Shell Command: Install 'Code' command in path
-  - Windows: Make sure you selected Add to PATH during the installation.
+  - **Windows**: Make sure you selected Add to PATH during the installation.
-  Linux: Make sure you installed Code via our new .deb or .rpm packages.
+  - **Linux**: Make sure you installed Code via our new .deb or .rpm packages.

 **Step 3:** In the terminal, type:
 ```shell